-Being a business owner or in a leadership role at your company puts a lot of stress on us.
-The burden of bringing in new business, ensuring that your workers can support their families (all while maintaining your own work-life balance), and meeting the needs of your customers is a lot to put on our shoulders.
+Being a business owner or in a leadership role at your company puts a lot of stress on you.
+The burden of bringing in new business, ensuring that your workers can support their families (all while maintaining your own work-life balance), and meeting the needs of your customers is a lot to put on your shoulders.
 It can quickly become overwhelming and stressful.
 This is where a coach can help.
 And here are the five major benefits of hiring a business coach:

 - A coach will help you see the bigger picture